 Many surgeons prefer a tracheostomy tube as their airway device of choice over an endotracheal tube.
 Again, this is related to their comfort level with the familiar tracheostomy.
 However, tracheostomy tubes are not made nor shaped for SC.
 Most tracheostomy tubes are rigid and do not lend themselves to conforming to the anatomy of the CTM.
-In the hospital setting, the size and design of the tracheostomy tube chosen depends upon the body habitus, anterior neck anatomy and pathology of the patient.
+In the hospital setting, the size and design of the tracheostomy tube chosen depends on the body habitus, anterior neck anatomy, and pathology of the patient.
 Multiple sizes and designs are usually readily available in the hospital setting.
 In the prehospital setting, the variety of airway types and sizes will be limited.

-When choosing an airway cannula for SC one must also take into account the anatomic dimensions of the cricothyroid space.
-Given that the vertical CTM dimension in the average male is 10 mm, any airway cannula with an outer diameter larger than 10 mm will difficult to insert.
-A 4.0 Shiley, (ShileyTM Tracheostomy Tube Cuffed with Disposable Inner Cannula, Covidien, Mansfield, MA) a relatively small tube with an ID of 5 mm, has an outer diameter of 9.4 mm.
-Non-surgeons may have a difficult time inserting a tracheostomy tube into the CTM as this may require significant force.
-(32)
+When choosing an airway cannula for SC, one must also take into account the anatomic dimensions of the cricothyroid space.
+Given that the vertical CTM dimension in the average man is 10mm, any airway cannula with an outer diameter larger than 10mm will difficult to insert.
+A 4.0 Shiley (ShileyTM Tracheostomy Tube Cuffed with Disposable Inner Cannula, Covidien; www.covidien .com), a relatively small tube with an interior diameter of 5mm, has an outer diameter of 9.4mm.
+Nonsurgeons may have a difficult time inserting a tracheostomy tube into the CTM, as this may require significant force.